-Utilities include such facilities as electricity generation facilities and transmission and distribution systems, district energy facilities, and pipelines for oil and gas.
+Utilities include such facilities as electric power generating stations, district energy facilities, main transmission lines and pipelines for oil and gas.

-- 4.3.1 Liaise with other utility service providers to ensure that utilities are provided in an efficient and timely manner, coincident with development.
-Development proposals within proximity to utilities shall be reviewed in accordance with Policy 5.5.31.
-Utility service providers are encouraged to proactively study the capacity and condition of their infrastructure and undertake necessary steps to ensure sufficient capacity is available to support the growth forecasts contained in this Plan. - 4.3.2 Utility infrastructure that meets the definition of Major Facilities may occur in any designation subject to the policies of this Plan. - 4.3.3 Encourage proponents to minimize negative impacts and constraints on the natural, built and cultural environments in the consideration of the location, design and construction of utilities. - 4.3.4 Encourage proponents to give primary consideration to existing utility corridors in locating and designing new utilities, where feasible. - 4.3.5 Permit secondary uses, such as active and passive recreation, agriculture, including urban agriculture, community gardens, other utilities, and uses such as parking lots and outdoor storage that are accessory to adjacent land uses, on hydro corridor lands, where compatible with surrounding land uses and in consultation with the area municipality.
-However, the primary function of a hydro corridor is for electricity generation facilities, transmission and distribution systems, and therefore secondary uses require approval from Hydro One Networks Inc. - 4.3.6 Encourage various agencies, boards and commissions that issue licenses and/or have jurisdiction over utilities to consult with the Region during their licensing processes. - 4.3.7 Investigate district energy opportunities in conjunction with Ontario Power Generation, other energy utilities and the respective area municipalities.
+4.3.1 Liaise with other utility service providers to ensure that utilities are provided in an efficient and timely manner, coincident with development.
+Development proposals within proximity to utilities shall be reviewed in accordance with Policies 5.3.5 and 5.5.36.
+Utility service providers are encouraged to proactively study the capacity and condition of their infrastructure and undertake necessary steps to ensure sufficient capacity is available to support the growth forecasts contained in this Plan.

+- 4.3.2 Encourage proponents to minimize negative impacts and constraints on the natural, built and cultural environments in the consideration of the location, design and construction of utilities. - 4.3.3 Encourage proponents to give primary consideration to existing utility corridors in locating and designing new utilities. - 4.3.4 Encourage various agencies, boards and commissions that issue licenses and/or have jurisdiction over utilities to consult with the Region during their licensing processes. - 4.3.5 Investigate district energy opportunities in conjunction with Ontario Power Generation and other energy utilities and the respective area municipalities.